ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/secure_communication.md

 #### Creating your own certificates and keys {#cert_creation}

 The Network Component's HTTPS service adds the file `Net_Security.c` to the project.
 This file contains generic test keys/certificates which enable the application to run out of the box.
-If you want to adapt the keys/certificates to your needs, you need utilities `gen_key` and `cert_write` that are in the `MDK-toolbox`.
+If you want to adapt the keys/certificates to your needs, you need utilities
+`gen_key` and `cert_write` which are available as part of the [Arm MDK-toolbox](https://www.keil.arm.com/artifacts/#tools/arm/mdk-toolbox).

 The certificates and keys are generated using bash shell commands: